jarmokivekas/tuamk-thesis/doc/main.md

 - \itab{I/Q sample depth:}  \tab{16-bit}
 - \itab{load:}              \tab{50 ohm RF terminator}

-The carriers visible in the center of plotted spectra in \ref{fig:cic-rolloff} are DC offset artifacts caused by phenomenon unrelated to CIC roll-off.
+The carriers visible in the center of plotted spectra in figure \ref{fig:cic-rolloff} are DC offset artifacts caused by phenomenon unrelated to CIC roll-off.

 The measurements verify what should be there, in theory, is observable in